whatmakeart/whatmakeart.github.io/content/courses/bfa-research/2023-fall/04-technical-synthesis/04-06-studio-documentation-assignment.md

 - Upload an informally organized presentation of activities done in the studio since last class meeting.
 - File formats are variable but should be easily reviewed.
-- Class will decide as a group the best location to store an archive of the weekly studio documentations.
 - [Studio Documentation Google Drive Link](https://drive.google.com/drive/folders/1hjuECFgM1s41mL3VRXQOHbtWmA-XLc-p)

 ## Assignment Overview